-To help promote the event and drive attendance, Schwartz MSL conducted traditional and social media outreach to local outlets and several, including the Denver Post and local broadcast stations tweeted and Facebooked about it to their followers.
-In addition, we secured more than a dozen calendar listings in outlets in and around Denver and developed a flyer about the event that was distributed by street teams in the City in the days leading up to the main event.
+To help promote the event and drive attendance, Schwartz MSL conducted traditional and social media outreach to local outlets, including the Denver Post, and local broadcast stations tweeted and shared on Facebook about it to their followers.
+In addition, we secured more than a dozen calendar listings in outlets in and around Denver and developed a flyer about the event that was distributed by street teams in the city in the days leading up to the main event.

 We also wanted the experience for people who attended to be interactive, so we worked with HRS on patient risk assessments that were loaded onto iPads.
 Using these online quizzes, the Schwartz MSL team guided people through a short series of questions about their health, family history and lifestyle.
 Armed with a topline assessment of each individual’s risk for SCA and/or AFib, our team then connected each attendee with a member of our team of cardiologists, nurses and allied health professionals who had volunteered their time for one-on-one conversations.
 Then, thanks to HRS partner AliveCor, attendees were also able to get their EKGs taken right on an iPhone.
 As a result, each attendee left not just with information, but personalized data on their own heart health, risk and steps they can and should take to protect themselves.